 When the economy took a nosedive in the 1930’s, I’m curious how prepared those families were to survive.
 By nature, life was still significantly less than what we would define as convenient.
 Even though the roaring 20’s brought a boom of manufacturing, radio, and railways, a lot of rural America was still living without electricity and indoor plumbing.

 As decades have passed, technology and society have evolved, and many of us find ourselves raising our kids in a time of abundance.

 We can afford to buy clothes when we need them or call the repairman if an appliance isn’t working.
-We have enough food from the grocery store to keep our refrigerator full and a health-care system for when we are sick.
-We can afford to avoid asking for our neighbor’s help.
-We can entertain ourselves rather than needing a face to face conversation.
+Theres enough food from the grocery store to keep our refrigerator full and a health-care system for when we are sick.
+We can afford to avoid asking for our neighbor’s help, entertaining ourselves rather than needing a face to face conversation.